weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_01_Lab01_Ex1_Create_Connectors.md

 14. LON-EX1 should now appear in the Source server list for this new send connector.
 Select **Finish**.

-15. Close your Edge browser and proceed to the next lab.
+15. Do NOT close your Edge browser.
+You want to leave the Exchange admin center open in your browser so that when you return to LON-EX1 in Lab 5, you do not have to log in again to the EAC.
+Proceed to the next lab.

 # End of Lab 1